GSA/digitalgov.gov/content/news/2014/10/2014-10-06-trends-on-tuesday-are-qr-codes-still-relevant.md

   * **Use multimedia features.** A video can provide a much friendlier experience than a lengthy written document.
   * **Check the function of the QR code.** A stunning campaign will fail if the code doesn’t actually work due to some kind of error.

 With these tips in mind, and the desire to provide our consumers with information anytime, anywhere, we ultimately decided to use a QR code.
 I’ll be sure to write a post with any lessons learned once the materials are launched.
-For more insight into QR codes and how other agencies have utilized them, check out the &#8220;[Leveraging the Government Experience through QR Codes]({{< ref "2013-02-14-qr-codes.md" >}} "Leveraging the Government Experience through QR Codes")&#8221; webinar on DigitalGov University.
+For more insight into QR codes and how other agencies have utilized them, check out the "Leveraging the Government Experience through QR Codes" webinar on DigitalGov University.